Hendy/umbraco-look/README.md

 		GetText = true // raw text field should be returned (potentially a large document) },

 	TagQuery = new TagQuery() {

-		// all of these tags must be present
-		AllTags = TagQuery.MakeTags("size:large"),

-		// at least one of these tags must be present (if single tag, then it's deemed mandatory as per AllTags) AnyTags = TagQuery.MakeTags("colour:red", "colour:green", "colour:blue")
+		AllTags = TagQuery.MakeTags("size:large"), // all of these tags must be present AnyTags = TagQuery.MakeTags("colour:red", "colour:green", "colour:blue") // at least one of these tags must be present (if single tag, then it's deemed mandatory as per AllTags)

-		// none of these tags must be present
-		// ('not' always takes priority - any query contradictions will return an empty result with message) NotTags = TagQuery.MakeTags("colour:black"),
+		NotTags = TagQuery.MakeTags("colour:black"), // none of these tags must be present ('not' always takes priority - any query contradictions will return an empty result with message)

-		// request facet counts for all tags in the following groups GetFacets = new string[] { "colour", "size", "shape" }
+		GetFacets = new string[] { "colour", "size", "shape" } // request facet counts for all tags in the following groups },
-	},

 	LocationQuery = new LocationQuery() {